Monotonic Reference-Free Refinement for Autoformalization: The Monotonic Process

+\textbf{Robustness to Noise:} Since LLM judges can be biased and heteroscedastic, the final results should be guaranteed while hold under uncertainty.

+Together, these choices yield a \textit{prover-anchored, judge-informed, responsiveness-aware} hill-climber whose steps are \textbf{safe} (preserving FV) and \textbf{measurable} (LCB-certified) with convergence to a Pareto stationary set under mild reachability conditions.

-\subsection{The Monotonic Process}
+\section{The Monotonic Process}

+\paragraph{General Setup.} Lean4~\citep{lean} (version v4.19.0-rc3 with REPL) is chosen as the formal language for all experiments.
+We evaluate our approach on miniF2F-Test~\citep{zheng2022miniff,jiang2023draft} and ProofNet-Test~\citep{azerbayev2023proofnetautoformalizingformallyproving}, as both benchmarks provide natural-language proofs.
+DeepSeek-Prover-V2-7B~\citep{ren2025deepseekproverv2advancingformalmathematical}, Goedel-Prover-V2-8B~\citep{lin2025goedelproverv2scalingformaltheorem}, Seed-Coder-8B~\citep{seed2025seedcoderletcodemodel}, Qwen2.5-7B~\citep{qwen2025qwen25technicalreport}, and GPT series~\citep{openai2024gpt4,openai2025gpt5} are selected as candidate LLMs for our experiments.
+The description and rationale behind the selection of benchmarks and models are provided in Appendix~\ref{app:rat}.
+On the evaluation front, we use the formal validity score $\pi_\FV$ from the theorem prover, soft-dimension scores $\widehat{\pi}_\LP$, $\widehat{\pi}_\MC$, and $\widehat{\pi}_\FQ$ from LLM judges with the OAP settings~\citep{zhang2025goldstandardsepistemicensemble}, and their aggregation $\widehat{J}$ with $\epsilon=0.001$ as metrics.
+To complement the results with a stricter evaluation, we use $\widehat{J}=1$ to measure the percentage of perfect formalizations where all dimensions receive score 1.
+Unless otherwise specified, GPT-4.1-mini serves as the backend for the judges.

-We employ Algorithm~\ref{alg:sample} in Appendix~\ref{app:add} to construct candidate formalizations at each step of the monotonic optimization process.
-DeepSeek-Prover and Goedel-Prover are selected as the One-Off Generators and FV Repairers.
+We employ Algorithm~\ref{alg:sample} in Appendix~\ref{app:alg} to construct candidate formalizations at each step of the monotonic optimization process.
+DeepSeek-Prover-7B and Goedel-Prover-8B are selected as the One-Off Generators and FV Repairers.
 For Recurrent Generators, we consider refinement using feedback on individual soft dimensions from LLM judges (REG-LP, REG-MC, and REG-FQ).
-Specifically, we use Seed-Coder-8B with REG-LP, Qwen2.5-7B with REG-LP, and DeepSeek-Prover with REG-FQ in the monotonic process.
-GPT-4.1-mini LLM judges with OAP settings are used to compute the plug-in estimator $\widehat{J}$ in Eq.~\ref{eq:est}.
-Further discussion of this setup is provided in Section~\ref{sec:dis}.
+Specifically, we use Seed-Coder-8B with REG-LP, Qwen2.5-7B with REG-LP, and DeepSeek-Prover-7B with REG-FQ in the monotonic process.
+Further discussion of this setup is provided in Appendix~\ref{app:role}.

 We run the monotonic optimization process for six iterations on both miniF2F and ProofNet.
-Performance at each iteration is reported in Figures~\ref{fig:mono_1} and~\ref{fig:mono_2}.
+To better support the reliability of the evaluation, we also use Qwen2.5-Coder-7B as alternative LLM judges and conduct human evaluations.
+Performance at each iteration is illustrated in Figure~\ref{fig:mono} with detailed numbers provided in Table~\ref{tab:mono} in Appendix~\ref{app:add}.